Are you using rinse aid?

 Are you using the high temp wash option?

-Always use a high-temperature wash option, as recommended by your Use and Care Guide.
+Always use a high-temperature wash option, as recommended by your Owner's Manual.
 This option raises the main wash temperature to improve cleaning for loads containing tough, baked-on food.

 Are you using the heated dry option?

 This option dries dishes with heat.
 This option, with the use of rinse aid, will provide the best drying performance.
 Heated Dry will NOT dry plastic articles or remove all the moisture from convex bottomed items.

 Do not use hand soap or laundry detergents.
 Use automatic dishwasher detergents only.

 Using pre-measured dishwasher detergent tablets and pacs have been proven better than powder, liquid or gel detergents to reduce filming on your dishes.
 By using these tablets and pacs, over time this will start to reduce or eliminate white film.
 Also, by using a rinse aid you can minimize repeat build-up of white film.